hosseinFaDev/CRUD-express-sequelize/README.md

 # CRUD-express-sequelize
+# **this simple app has 2 interface code base and web base**

+this app based on MVC architecture

-this app has 2 interface web interface and CLI interface you can uncommet it for use CLI interface in app.js
+**default is on web base but you can uncomment code base and use it( in app.js file )**

-//////******//////for useing web interface uncomment this//////******//////
+**for useing web interface useing this URL**

-//for insert data go to this link => http://localhost:3000/api/insert
+ - for insert data go to this link => http://localhost:3000/api/insert
-//for read data go to this link   => http://localhost:3000/api/read
+ - for read data go to this link => http://localhost:3000/api/read
-//for update data go to this link => http://localhost:3000/api/update
+ - for update data go to this link => http://localhost:3000/api/update
-//for delete data go to this link => http://localhost:3000/api/delete
+ - for delete data go to this link => http://localhost:3000/api/delete

+**remember you need to change configs for you own database in( config/config.json )** **remember for user code base interface just one time run sync table( in app.js line 41 to 44 )**